 - Applicants who are not native speakers of English, whether domestic or international, must demonstrate they meet the Minimum English Proficiency Requirement.

-- Letter grade of B or better in Calculus I and II (or the equivalent).
+- Letter grade of B or better in Calculus I and II (or the equivalent) or completion of STAT 655: Foundations of Mathematics for Data Science with a grade of B or higher.

 - Successful completion of a course in any computer programming language or demonstration of mastery via credentials or work experience.